 When you set up a living trust to transfer your property to your loved ones after your death, you can potentially save them a lot of time, hassle, and money.
 Property left through a will (rather than a living trust) might be tied up for months or even years in probate court, and could involve court costs and lawyers' fees.
 By contrast, property left through a trust can be distributed to your beneficiaries almost immediately, and often without the need for an attorney.

 Some states have fully adopted a model law called the Uniform Probate Code, which streamlines the probate process, but unfortunately Oklahoma is not one of these states.
 However, Oklahoma does offer simplified probate processes for small or particularly simple estates.
-In fact, your estate can skip the probate process altogether and use a much easier affidavit (sworn statement) procedure instead if the total value of the estate is $50,000 or less.
+In fact, your inheritors can skip the probate process altogether and use a much easier affidavit (sworn statement) procedure to claim property if the total value of the estate is $50,000 or less.
 In addition, your estate can qualify for a fast-track version of probate called "summary administration" if:

 (Okla.
 Stat. tit.
 58 § 245.)